microsoft/presidio/docs/development.md

 on how to clone a project using git.
 The project is structured so that:

--   Each Preisio service has a designated directory.
-In it, the source code for:
+-   Each Presidio service has a designated directory:
     -   The service logic.
     -   Tests, both unit and integration.
     -   Serving it as an HTTP service (found in app.py).